 Estonia has a non-exhaustive list of related parties.
 Persons are deemed to be associated if they have common economic interests or if one person has a dominant influence over the other.
-In all cases, the following shall be regarded as associated:
+The following persons shall be regarded as associated:

-- → Companies belonging to one group; - → Legal persons and natural persons owning at least 10 percent of the share capital, total number of votes or rights to the profits of the legal person; - → Legal persons where more than 50 percent of the share capital, total number of votes or rights to the profits belong to one and the same person or associated persons; - → Legal persons where all members of the management boards or the bodies substituting for the management boards are the same persons.
+- → companies belonging to one group - → legal persons and natural persons owning at least 10% of the share capital, total number of votes or rights to the profits of the legal person - → legal persons where more than 50% of the share capital, total number of votes or rights to the profits belong to one and the same person or associated persons - → legal persons where all members of the management boards or the bodies substituting for the management boards are the same persons